Foiled Again: Our Quick Guide to Recycling Aluminum Foil Properly

 Is aluminum foil eco-friendly?

-Aluminum foil is certainly a better choice than, say, plastic wrap, at least in terms of reusability and recyclability.
-Unfortunately, according to Green Living Detective, you’d have to reuse the same piece of foil six times for it to come out on top of plastic wrap — which shouldn't be too difficult, considering how easy it is to rinse off a piece of foil.
+Aluminum foil is a better choice than, say, plastic wrap, at least in terms of reusability and recyclability.
+Unfortunately, according to Green Living Detective, you'd have to reuse the same piece of foil six times to come out on top of plastic wrap — which shouldn't be too difficult, considering how easy it is to rinse off a piece of foil.

 In addition, the mining and manufacturing process gives aluminum foil a larger environmental impact than plastic in almost every metric, including fossil fuel usage, greenhouse gas emissions, water pollution, and impact on human health, according to Slate.